 Reactive maintenance refers to tasks performed after equipment failure has already occurred.
 Generally, reactive maintenance assignments fall into two categories: run-to-failure maintenance and emergency maintenance.

-Though it may sound odd, plants often allow certain assets to break down before doing maintenance on them.
-Managers most likely won’t schedule noncritical, inexpensive, and easily replaceable assets for preventative maintenance.
+Plants often allow certain assets to break down before doing maintenance on them.
+Managers often won't schedule preventive maintenance on noncritical, inexpensive, and easily replaceable assets.
 For example, run-to-failure maintenance is the ideal maintenance strategy for a light bulb.

-Condition-based maintenance is another advanced maintenance framework for performing maintenance based on real-time equipment data.
+Condition-based maintenance (CBM) is another advanced maintenance framework for performing maintenance based on immediate insights from equipment data.
 Plant managers monitor moment-to-moment asset conditions using sensor devices designed to detect impending breakdowns.

-Similar to RCM, the goal of CBM is to optimize maintenance spending without sacrificing efficiency.
+The goal of CBM is to improve maintenance spending without sacrificing efficiency or reliability.
 A typical application of CBM is to monitor pressure readings on piping systems.
-For example, food and beverage manufacturers often rely on real-time diagnostics to ensure unexpected pipe bursts never disrupt production lines.
+Food and beverage manufacturers often rely on current condition diagnostics to ensure unexpected pipe bursts never disrupt production lines.

-Predictive maintenance aims to anticipate equipment failures before they occur, allowing maintenance staff to stay ahead of failures and eliminate unplanned downtime.
+This method anticipates equipment failures before they occur, allowing maintenance staff to stay ahead of failures and eliminate production interruptions.
 This method lets teams schedule repairs only when necessary, reducing unnecessary downtime and improving asset reliability.

 Industrial maintenance best practices